-Adopt housing and zoning polices that ensure health, safety and security.
+Adopt housing and zoning polices that ensure health, safety and security

-Adopt policies to reduce the impact of climate change and improve energy efficiency.
+Adopt policies to reduce the impact of climate change and improve energy efficiency

-Adopt policies that improve access to basic services such as water and sanitation.
+Adopt policies that improve access to basic services such as water and sanitation

-Adopt policies that improve access to lighting, electricity and garbage disposal in urban and developed rural areas.
+Adopt policies that improve access to lighting, electricity and garbage disposal in urban and developed rural areas

-Adopt policies that recognize a continuum of land rights for all.
+Adopt policies that recognize a continuum of land rights for all

-Adopt policies that support a land registration and
+Adopt policies that support a land registration and cadastral system

-cadastral system.

-To fulfill their commitment to realize the right to adequate housing for all -in a manner fully consistent with human rights standards^{xcviii} by improving living and working conditions in a sustainable manner - member states are encouraged to adopt policies that support legal security of tenure, availability of services, affordability, habitability, accessibility, location, and cultural adequacy.

-The commitment to ensuring the right to adequate housing means that states have obligations to respect, protect and fulfill this right, i.e. to: refrain from interfering directly or indirectly with the enjoyment of this right (respect); prevent third parties from interfering with this right (protect); adopt appropriate legislative, budgetary, judicial, promotional and other measures to fully realize this right (fulfill).
-Cix States are encouraged to incorporate international standards in e adopting the right to adequate housing into domestic legislation.
+- 40. To fulfil their commitment to realize the right to adequate housing for all in a manner fully consistent with human rights standards by improving living and working conditions in a sustainable manner Member States are encouraged to adopt policies that support legal security of tenure, availability of services, affordability, habitability, accessibility, location, and cultural adequacy. - 41.
+The commitment to ensuring the right to adequate housing means that states have obligations to respect, protect and fulfil this right, i.e. to: refrain from interfering directly or indirectly with the enjoyment of this right (respect); prevent third parties from interfering with this right (protect); adopt appropriate legislative, budgetary, judicial, promotional and other measures to fully realize this right (fulfil).
+States are encouraged to incorporate international standards in adopting the right to adequate housing into domestic legislation.
 This approach helps improve remedial measures and enable courts to adjudicate violations by reference to the international Covenant on Economic, Cultural and Social Rights and other specific laws regarding the right to adequate housing.
-Cultural and Social Rights and other specific laws regarding the right to adequate housing.
+100

+Box 2

-Box 2.
-Dimensions of the Right to Adequate Housing
+Dimensions of the right to adequate housing

-- Security of tenure: All persons should possess degree of security of tenure guaranteeing legal protection against forced evictions, harassment and other threats.
-Tenure could comprise of rental accommodation, cooperative housing, lease, owner occupation, emergency housing, and informal settlements including occupation of land or property. - Availability of services, materials, facilities, and infrastructure: Adequate housing should provide all persons with access to facilities essential for health, security, comfort, and nutrition including safe drinking water, adequate sanitation, energy for cooking, heating, lighting, food storage, refuse disposal, and emergency services. - Affordability: The attainment of satisfaction of other basic needs should not be threatened or compromised by the costs associated with housing.
-Member states should take steps to ensure housing related costs is consummate with income levels. - Habitability: Adequate housing should provide the occupants with adequate space and protect them from cold, damp, heat, rain, wind or other threats to health, structural hazards, and disease.
-Member states are encouraged to apply the health principles in relation to adequate housing prepared by World Health organization. - Accessibility: Housing must be accessible to all including disadvantaged and marginalized groups.
-Housing law and policy should take into account the special needs of these groups.
+- (a) Security of tenure: all persons should possess a degree of security of tenure guaranteeing legal protection against forced evictions, harassment and other threats.
+Tenure could comprise of rental accommodation, cooperative housing, lease, owner occupation, emergency housing, and informal settlements including occupation of land or property; - (b) Availability of services, materials, facilities, and infrastructure: adequate housing should provide all persons with access to facilities essential for health, security, comfort, and nutrition including safe drinking water, adequate sanitation, energy for cooking, heating, lighting, food storage, refuse disposal, and emergency services;